 Short-term Outcomes Report

-This report, titled Short-Term Impacts of Housing and Services Interventions for Homeless Families, presents the short-term outcomes of the families enrolled in the Family Options Study, a multi-site random assignment experiment designed to study the impact of various housing and services interventions on homeless families.
-The report documents how families are faring approximately 20 months after random assignment to one of four interventions: community-based rapid re-housing (CBRR), project-based transitional housing (PBTH), permanent housing subsidy (SUB), and usual care (UC).
+This report, titled Family Options Study: Short-Term Impacts of Housing and Services Interventions for Homeless Families, presents the short-term outcomes of the 2,282 families enrolled in the Family Options Study, a multi-site random assignment experiment designed to study the impact of various housing and services interventions on homeless families.
+The report documents how families are faring approximately 20 months after random assignment to one of four interventions: 1) subsidy-only (SUB), 2) community-based rapid re-housing (CBRR), 3) project-based transitional housing (PBTH), or 4) usual care.
 Outcome measures fall within five domains: housing stability; family preservation; adult well-being; child well-being; and self-sufficiency.
 The collection of extensive cost data for each of the interventions tested enables the calculation of the costs that can be tied to each of the interventions, and in turn, used to understand the cost of achieving the outcomes observed.
-The study resulted in strong and significant findings, particularly related to the power of offering a voucher to a homeless family.
-HUD anticipates releasing the “long-term” outcomes of families within the next two years, and these findings will document how families are faring a full three years after random assignment, and how the costs of the different groups of families continue to evolve.
+The study resulted in strong and significant findings, particularly related to the power of offering a long-term housing subsidy to a family residing in emergency shelter.

 On July 8, 2015, HUD/PD&R hosted a public briefing on the short-term outcomes of the Family Options Study.
 Watch a recording of the webcast here, and listen to a presentation of the study findings from the research team, as well as a moderated Q&A with Federal leaders working to address homelessness.